Skip to main content

 Orders

 Orders are standing duties for an agent.
-An order has a short name, a summary, an agent, an optional domain, a state, and a backing instruction document.
+An order has a short name, a summary, an agent, an optional domain, a state (active, paused, or dropped), and a backing instruction document.
 Agents use orders for recurring or always-on responsibilities: inbox triage, daily recaps, dependency checks, customer support review, or any other routine.

 Questions

-Questions let agents ask for human judgment without inventing an answer.
+Questions are one kind of agent request.
+They let agents ask for human judgment without inventing an answer.
 A question can be scoped to a task, project, or order, or it can stand alone.
 Good questions include:

 • The decision the agent needs